Coconut Palm Sugar

 Could Gold Label Virgin Coconut Oil soon be worth more than the price of gold if coconut palm sugar continues in popularity?

 Healthy Sustainable Sweeteners

 Traditional healthy sweeteners that have nourished populations for thousands of years are honey and maple syrup.
-Our organic raw honey and organic grade B maple syrup (grade B maple syrup is less processed than grade A) are the finest on the market!
+Our organic raw honey and Grade A Very Dark Strong Flavor maple syrup are the finest on the market!
 Click below for more details.